xiaomi-mlab/MindDrive/README.md

 This project uses the following external resources:

 - **Data**: We use the dataset provided in the Bench2Drive project (source: https://github.com/Thinklab-SJTU/Bench2Drive), which is licensed under the **CC BY-NC-ND 4.0** license.

+- The authors confirm that the use of the above data in this project is strictly limited to academic research and has not involved any commercial activities.

 ## Citation
 If this work is helpful for your research, please consider citing: